ashleefv/BeeNestABM/paper.md

 # Summary

-This software features the MATLAB source code for an interactive computational model that can be used to study the localized responses of bumblebees to sublethal exposures to neonicotinoid pesticides.
+This software features the MATLAB source code for an interactive computational model that can be used to study the localized responses of bumblebees to sublethal exposures to a prevalent class of pesticides called neonicotinoids.
 The code involves an agent-based stochastic model for the interactions and movements between individual bees within a nest.
 The dynamic states of the bees are stored in a matrix, the default data structure of MATLAB.
 Agent-based modeling allows for understanding the impacts of multiple interacting factors on individuals at the colony scale where numerous individuals are in close proximity.
 The scienfic significance is that the model solved in the software focuses